 Gingerly step left around the tree and air it out to the 7th bolt.
 Most climbers over 6 feet tall will be able to clip this bolt with a stretch from a stance on the ledge.
 Shorter climbers will experience the "joy" of making a move a two a ways out from the 6th bolt.
 Although the crux is a couple of bolts before the ledge, the last 2 bolts will get your attention.

-A good route that deserves the 10b/c rating in Rick Thompson's guide.
+This is a good route that deserves the 10b/c rating in Rick Thompson's guide.

 The 7th bolt stretch shouldn't put anyone off doing this climb.
 Although I'm 6ft I had to make a move to clip it, but it is quite secure - good feet, reasonable hands.
 If you can lead up to the ledge, you should have no problem.